imeshank/web-developer-fsnd-prj5-capstone/README.md

 2) API includes 6 endpoints
 3) Two job roles(Casting Assistant and Executive Producer) can access the API and each role has different permissions.

+### Project motivation
+This is the final project of the Udacity full stack nanodegree.
+I developed this project to make use of the knowledge I acquired in this nanodegree.
+Following technoligies were used in this project and by developing this project I gained confidence on using these skills on real-world projects.

+1) Postgres and Sqlalchemy - database modelling
+2) Flask - develop web API to perform CRUD operations on database
+3) Unittest - implement automated testing
+4) Auth0 - implement authorization and role based authentification
+5) Heroku - cloud platform used to deploy the web application to cloud

 Application is hosted at: https://imesha-fsnd-cinema.herokuapp.com/

 ## Getting Started - Running project locally